 class and overrides the ConfigureWebHost

-method, which gives us an opportunity to configure the application before it gets built.
+method, which allows us to configure the application before it gets built.

 But we have a small problem.
 Our class doesn’t recognize the Program